-Once you’ve researched and chosen your puppy breed, it’s time to research questions to ask dog breeders and be alert for warning signs.
+Once you’ve researched and chosen your puppy breed, it’s time to research questions to ask dog breeders and be alert for warning signs when you encounter an unethical breeder.
 Puppies easily wiggle their way into our hearts but it’s important to know what you should expect from your dog breeder.

 Consider Pedigrees and Registration